 David admits to always questioning his religious connection.
 Along the way he noticed a developing attraction to Judaism, which turned out to be “the perfect place to contain my skepticism and a desire to be part of a larger community.”
 At the age of 58, after a year-long study with a rabbi and attending religious services at a synagogue in a neighboring town, Myers converted to Reform Judaism.
 His wife followed suit not long afterwards, of her own accord.
 Their 38-year-old son, Aaron, however, is not committed to any particular religious path.
 Like many young people today, he probably belongs to the “Nones,” Myers said, a term denoting those who do not identify with any particular tradition.

 A New Community Emerging

-On the other hand, the Board members of the Center for Interfaith Projects reflect a wide cross section of faiths.
+The Board members of the Center for Interfaith Projects reflect a wide cross section of faiths.
 The chair, Phil Mouch, lists mysticism as his religious orientation.
 Vice president Mary Struck follows a buddhadharma practice.
 Treasurer Trish Tallakson considers herself a Christian pluralist.
 Secretary Brandon Baker is a Humanist, and other directors include a Muslim, a Baha’i’, a Hindu, a Catholic, a Unitarian Universalist, a Lutheran, and a Native American from the Arikara nation.